Qgaming/openwebserver/README.md

 ## Installation

-use this command to get the install script
+use this command to get the install script for debian/ubuntu.

 ```bash
 bash <(curl -s http://openwebserver.gq/install-openweb.sh)
 ```
+click [here]openwebserver.gq/windows. for the windows version.

 ## How do i upload files?